Understanding New Issues

 An Expression of Interest is a firm commitment from an investor to purchase a specific quantity of shares of a new issue prior to the closing.
 You should be aware that Expressions of Interest are firm.
 This means once they're expressed, you can't back out.
 Expressions are not guaranteed, and popular new issues are hard to come by, but we always do our best to fulfill Qtraders’ interests.

-Most new issues are secondary offerings that come to market by way of treasury offering or bought deals; they are commonly issued by companies to raise capital for certain operations, projects, etc. An IPO like MDA Ltd. or Airbnb, on the other hand, is usually underwritten by a major bank with the ability to bring a company to market.
+Most new issues are secondary offerings that come to market by way of treasury offering or bought deals; they are commonly issued by companies to raise capital for certain operations, projects, etc. An IPO like MDA Ltd. or Airbnb (examples of IPOs from recent years), on the other hand, is usually underwritten by a major bank with the ability to bring a company to market.

 Unfortunately, this process often skips retail investors altogether, as large institutional clients who have sway with the larger underwriters snap up large allocations, leaving little left for everyone else.
 For retail investors, this usually means having to wait for the security to trade on the secondary marketplace — just like any other listed security.

-How would I get access to newly issued bonds?
+How can I get access to newly issued bonds?

 Unlike debentures, bond issuances are few and far between.
 The common practice for Qtrade clients is to purchase bonds through the Fixed Income centre instead, which can be found under Trade.

-Is there anything else I should know about new issues through Qtrade?
+What should I know about new issues through Qtrade?

 Please note that we don’t tend to post U.S. IPOs in our Current Offerings.
 It is very rare that we get access to them.
 However, if you are interested in a new issue that isn’t listed on Qtrade’s Current Offerings, please contact us and we’ll let you know if it’s possible to submit an expression of interest.